Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors

 The literature on state recognition in affective disorders primarily focuses on feature engineering, with the goal of characterizing a segment generated from a given modality (e.g. heart rate, actigraphy, speech) in a discriminative way.
-While these types of approach have been shown to be able to discriminate between different states~\cite{petter_actigraphy_ml_depression_classification}, they often do not explicitly consider the temporality of the characterized segment.
+While these types of approaches have been shown to be able to discriminate between different states~\cite{petter_actigraphy_ml_depression_classification}, they often do not explicitly consider the temporality of the characterized segment.
 Contrastively, Time Series Classification (TSC) algorithms are made specifically to leverage this temporal information.
 For multivariate TSC, InceptionTime is a method based on convolutional networks which was shown to achieve state of the art results for real-time multivariate TSC applications~\cite{time_series_inception_2020}.
 As such, one of this work's contributions is to divide a multimodal segment into multiple sub-segments, from which meaningful features are extracted before applying an InceptionTime-based architecture to perform automatic manic-euthymic state recognition for never-seen-before patients.

 The type of information derived from the characterization of biosignals is dependent on the considered timespan (e.g. seconds, minutes, hours)~\cite{petter_actigraphy_ml_depression_classification, shaffer_hrv_features}.
-Consequently, another contribution of this work it to employ an ensemble of networks which are fed features extracted from both minute-long and hour-long intervals to leverage the information extracted from both horizon lengths.
+Consequently, another contribution of this work is to employ an ensemble of networks which are fed features extracted from both minute-long and hour-long intervals to leverage the information extracted from both horizon lengths.
+Note that in this work, the term \textit{network} is used in a machine learning context to refer to deep learning models.